cms-opendata-analyses/2011-photon-2012-doublephoton-higgs-hgaga/PostAnalyzer/README.txt

-This part processes ROOT ntuples (output of Analyzer, see Analyzer/README.txt) to produce ROOT histograms (ttbarMakeHist.cxx) and final plots and numbers from them (ttbarMakePlots.cxx).
+This part processes ROOT ntuples (output of Analyzer, see Analyzer/README.txt) to produce ROOT histograms (hggMakeHist.cxx) and final plots and numbers from them (hggMakePlots.cxx).
 This is pure C++ and ROOT code: does not require CMSSW, works outside VM (although it can work on VM also, of course).

-General description of contents (find further description inside the files): hggMakeHist.cxx: master file to produce histograms eventReco.h: ttbar event reconstruction selection.h: ttbar event selection kinReco.h: kinematic reconstruction tree.h: tree structure of input ROOT ntuples settings.h: global settings (directory names) hggMakePlots.cxx: master file to produce final plots and numbers plots.h: helper file for plotting
+General description of contents (find further description inside the files): hggMakeHist.cxx: master file to produce histograms eventReco.h: Hgg event reconstruction selection.h: Hgg event selection kinReco.h: kinematic reconstruction tree.h: tree structure of input ROOT ntuples settings.h: global settings (directory names) hggMakePlots.cxx: master file to produce final plots and numbers plots.h: helper file for plotting lumi2011.txt: List of luminosities for 2011 data lumi2012.txt: List of luminosities for 2012 data lumicalc.py: Sums all the luminosities from txt-files for runs which are used in analysis

 To run the analysis, make sure input ntuples are in place, for default directory structure you need to run from the root analysis directory: